SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 ## The Main Actor

 The previous sections discuss approaches for dividing up concurrent work.
-You can use tasks to break up your program into isolated, concurrent pieces.
-Tasks are isolated from each other, which is what makes it safe for them to run at the same time, but sometimes you need to share some information between tasks.

 In some cases,
 after divided-up work finishes, you also need to join execution back together